briansimiyuj/doctor-appointment-app/README.md

         i.
 Create a submit button to submit the form

       7. Initialize the editing state back to false

+    #### Add Form Input Hook

+      The useAddFormInput custom hook is used to manage the state and logic for handling form inputs when adding a new profile (doctor or patient).

+      1. Initialize the hook with context
+        a.
+Import and use LoginContext to access current user data
+        b.
+Destructure `userType`, `name`, and `email` from the context

+      2. Create state variables for form input fields
+        a.
+Create `nameValue` and `emailValue` and initialize them using context values
+        b.
+Create `phoneValue`, `specialityValue`, `aboutValue`, `experienceValue`, `feesValue`, and `medicalHistoryValue` as empty strings
+        c.
+Create imageValue and coverImageValue state variables to handle profile and cover image uploads respectively, both initialized as null

+      3. Create `handleInputChange` function to update state on input change
+        a.
+Extract `name`, `value`, and `type` from the event target
+        b.
+If the input type is "file":
+          i.
+Cast the target as HTMLInputElement
+          ii.Check if the file exists
+            - If `name` is "profileImage", set `imageValue` to the file
+            - If `name` is "coverImage", set `coverImageValue` to the file

+        c.
+For other input types, use a switch-case to update the corresponding state
+          i.
+For `name`, update `nameValue`
+          ii.
+For `email`, update `emailValue`
+          iii.
+For `phone`, update `phoneValue`
+          iv.
+For `speciality`, update `specialityValue`
+          v.
+For `about`, update `aboutValue`
+          vi.
+For `experience`, update `experienceValue`
+          vii.
+For `fees`, update `feesValue`
+          viii.
+For `medicalHistory`, update `medicalHistoryValue`

+      4. Create readyToSubmit memoized boolean using useMemo
+        a.
+Always return false if `nameValue`, `emailValue`, `phoneValue`, or `imageValue` are missing
+        b.
+If the user is a doctor:
+          i.
+Require `specialityValue`, `aboutValue`, `experienceValue`, and `feesValue` to be truthy ii.
+If `coverImageValue` is optional and should not block submission

+        c.
+If the user is a patient:
+          i.
+Require `medicalHistoryValue` to be truthy

     #### Add Profile Modal